llobato/docs/docs/other/install-gwms-frontend.md

 -   **User IDs:** If they do not exist already, the installation will create the Linux users `apache` (UID 48), `condor`, `frontend`, and `gratia`
 -   **Network:** The VO frontend must have reliable network connectivity, be on the public internet (no NAT), and preferably with no firewalls.
 Incoming TCP ports 9618 and 9620 to 9660 must be open.
--   **Host choice**: The Glidein WMS VO Frontend has the following hardware requirements for a production host:
+-   **Host choice**: The GlideinWMS VO Frontend has the following hardware requirements for a production host:
     -   **CPU**: Four cores, preferably no more than 2 years old.
     -   **RAM**: 3GB plus 2MB per running job.
 For example, to sustain 2000 running jobs, a host with 5GB is needed.
-    -   **Disk**: 30GB will be sufficient for all the binaries, config and log files related to glideinWMS.
+    -   **Disk**: 30GB will be sufficient for all the binaries, config and log files related to GlideinWMS.
 As this will be an interactive submit host, have enough disk space for your users' jobs.

 As with all OSG software installations, there are some one-time (per host) steps to prepare in advance: